 Several pitchers threw bullpens today, including Josh Johnson who looked sharp once again after taking a planned extra day off between his work sessions.
 Many of the guys who threw today will now take a couple of days off before next throwing live BP to hitters.
 LHP Patrick Schuster appeared to have another strong day of work peppering the strike zone at the knees with his entire repertoire as he makes a bid to make the bullpen as the second lefty, along with Alex Torres.
 The ‘pen is probably basically set, barring any injuries (knock on wood!) with Street, Benoit, Torres (L), Thayer, Vincent, and Stauffer, leaving one spot for either a second lefty or long reliever.
 If Schuster, who has not yet pitched higher than A ball, can possibly show this spring that he can be both the lefty and second long man that would make the bullpen, which appears already to be a team strength, that much more versatile for Buddy.

-Of note also today in the bullpen area was Casey Kelly throwing again as shown in this photo, as he continues his rehab Image 9from TJ surgery.
+Of note also today in the bullpen area was Casey Kelly throwing again as shown in this photo, as he continues his rehab from TJ surgery.
 After throwing close to 70 pitches 3 days ago, the schedule for today was to back off and throw 35 pitches, which he did with apparent ease, and pain free.
 Although he’s not cutting it lose, he looks pretty fluid in his delivery and already practicing good habits in keeping almost everything at the knees.
 It should also be pointed out that the group of players shown in this photo all came over to watch him throw his bullpen, stayed for the entire session, then each gave him a high five when he was done.
 These type of gestures can go a long way in boosting a player’s morale during the long and often lonely road of rehab from a major and potentially career altering surgery…NICELY DONE GUYS!!!

 Not much remarkable to report on the position players, other than the most important thing for the Padres which is that they’re projected starting players were indeed all out on the field practicing.
 Of course, I’m referring specifically to the players the Friars were missing by last season’s end including Carlos Quenitn (knee), Cameron Maybin (wrist & knee), Yasmani Grandal (knee), Yonder Alonso (hand), and Everth Cabrera (suspension).
 Everyone looks in shape and ready to go, although I must admit that more than once I momentarily was asking myself “Who’s that at first base right now?”, not recognizing Yonder with his beardless face.